 Chest Stretch

-This is a great one to counter the forward slouching habit that many of us find we revert to whilst deep in concentration.
-It can be helpful if you get tight shoulders as a result of poor posture.
-Sit up tall, clasp hands behind your back and draw shoulders back and down.
+This is a great one to counter the forward slouching habit that many of us revert to while deep in concentration.
+It can also be helpful if you have tight shoulders due to poor posture.
+Sit up tall, clasp your hands behind your back, and draw your shoulders back and down.

 Neck Stretches

-Sit up straight with shoulders back.
-Turn head to one side and hold.
-Then slowly take your ear down towards your shoulder, whilst keeping shoulders down.
+Sit up straight with your shoulders back.
+Turn your head to one side and hold.
+Then slowly take your ear down towards your shoulder while keeping your shoulders down.

 Chin Tuck